dotkernel/api-documentation/docs/book/v5/tutorials/find-user-by-identity.md

 * We store the identity from the request in the `$identity` variable for later use.
 * If the identity is empty we throw a `BadRequestException` with an appropriate message.
 * If we can't find the user in the database we throw an `NotFoundException`.
-* We generate and return the response.
+* If the record is found, we generate and return the response.

-The next step is to register the new handler, to do this go to `src/User/src/ConfigProvider.php` and in the `getDependencies()` method under the `factories` key add `IdentityHandler::class => AttributedServiceFactory::class,`
+The next step is to register the new handler.
+To do this go to `src/User/src/ConfigProvider.php`.
+In the `getDependencies()` method under the `factories` key add `IdentityHandler::class => AttributedServiceFactory::class,`

 Next, create the route in `src/User/src/RoutesDelegator.php`: